vmandic/tris-web-crawler/README.md

-# Tris - Simple Spider Scraper 🕸🕷
+# Tris - A Simple Web Scraper 🕸🕷

 ![Docker build](https://github.com/vmandic/tris-simple-spider-scraper/actions/workflows/docker-image.yml/badge.svg)

 Docker 🐋 images: https://hub.docker.com/repository/docker/vmandic/tris

+## Try it out online

+**Feel free to scrape first 20 links as much as you like: [https://tris.fly.dev](https://tris.fly.dev)**

+The online tool is rate limited to three parallel scraper processes and will live stream back the results to the results page.
+To modify the target URL just make sure you change it in the address bar query string.

+## About Tris web scraper

-Simple Spider Scraper or _Tris_ is a Node.js tool which is in its core a web scraper that allows you to recursively crawl a target domain and its HTML files for anchor elements and visit them each only once and deliver the list of visited links with a the associated HTTP status code.
-It provides various customization options to tailor the scraping process according to your needs.
+_Tris_ is a Node.js tool which is in its core a very simple web scraper that allows you to recursively crawl a target domain and its HTML files for anchor elements and visit each of them only once and deliver the list of visited links with a the associated HTTP status response code.
+Tris provides various customization options to tailor the scraping process according to your needs.

-Whether you're a developer, SEO professional, or data enthusiast, Tris provides a simple yet powerful tool to gather valuable insights from websites.
+Whether you're a developer, SEO professional, or data enthusiast, Tris provides a simple yet powerful solution to gather valuable insights from websites.

 <img src="./assets/tris-screenshot.jpg" alt="Tris web browser screenshot of results page" />